Discover the differences between trading in demo and live through MT4/MT5.

 The time it takes for the order to travel from one computer to the other is commonly called latency.

-The latency between a trader's terminal and our servers depends on both the trader's Internet connection and the location of the computer hosting the Metatrader terminal which will affect how long it takes for the market order to reach our servers.
+The latency between a trader's terminal and our servers depends on both the trader's internet connection and the location of the computer hosting the Metatrader terminal which will affect how long it takes for the market order to reach our servers.

-Traders who wish to reduce latency between their Metatrader terminal and our servers, are welcome to subscribe to a VPS service hosted and X-connected to Darwinex at London Equinix LD4, the venue where Darwinex is X-connected to its liquidity providers.
+Traders who wish to reduce latency between their Metatrader terminal and our servers are welcome to subscribe to a VPS service hosted and X-connected to Darwinex at London Equinix LD4, the venue where Darwinex is X-connected to its liquidity providers.

 The latency between our server and the market depends on us, the broker.
 Our MetaTrader server is co-located with the servers of our liquidity providers in order to reduce this latency as much as possible.

 However, this latency not only depends on the distance between computers.
-The speed at which orders gets matched once they reach liquidity providers are also part of it.
+The speed at which orders gets matched once they reach liquidity providers is also part of it.
 The better the prime broker's technology and the better the quality of liquidity providers, the higher the speed when matching orders.